NYU-RTS/rts-docs/docs/hpc/08_ml_ai_hpc/02_pytorch_intro.md

 Here we train a CNN on the MNIST dataset using a single GPU as an example.
 We profile the code and make performance improvements.

 :::tip
 This tutorial uses PyTorch but the steps are similar for TensorFlow.
-See our [TensorFlow](./06_tensorflow.md) page for details.
 :::

 :::tip